AspiroGames/RPG-Maze/privacy.md

 This page is used to inform you regarding policies with the collection, use, and store of Personal Information if anyone decided to use RPG-Maze.

-**RPG-Maze does not collect, use and store any type of Personal Information.**
+**RPG-Maze does not collect, use, or store any type of Personal Information.**

 ## Changes to This Privacy Policy